Flat structure of meromorphic connections on Riemann surfaces: Preliminary notions

 with the monodromy representation $\rho$.
 By \eqref{rhorho0} we can see that $\nabla$ has real periods if and only if the image of the period map is contained in $\mathbb{R}$. \end{remark}

-\subsection{$\nabla-$atlas}
+\subsection{$\nabla$-atlas}

 Let $S$ be a Riemann surface and $\nabla$ a holomorphic connection on the tangent bundle $TS$.
 For simplicity we just say $\nabla$ is a holomorphic connection on $S$ instead of $TS$.
 Let us introduce the notion of $\nabla$-chart. \begin{definition} Let $\nabla$ be a holomorphic connection on a Riemann surface $S$.
-A simply connected chart $(U_\alpha,z_\alpha)$ is said to be a $\nabla-$\emph{chart}, if the representation of $\nabla$ is identically zero on $U_\alpha$.
-A \emph{$\nabla-$atlas} is an atlas $\{(U_\alpha,z_\alpha)\}$ for $S$ such that all charts are $\nabla-$charts. \end{definition}
+A simply connected chart $(U_\alpha,z_\alpha)$ is said to be a $\nabla$-\emph{chart}, if the representation of $\nabla$ is identically zero on $U_\alpha$.
+A \emph{$\nabla$-atlas} is an atlas $\{(U_\alpha,z_\alpha)\}$ for $S$ such that all charts are $\nabla$-charts. \end{definition}

-A natural question is: is it always possible to find a $\nabla$-atlas for any Riemann surface $S$ with a holomorphic connection $\nabla$?
-In the next lemma we give a positive answer to this question. \begin{lemma} Let $\nabla$ be a holomorphic connection on a Riemann surface $S$.
+The next lemma states an equivalence between holomorphic connections and $\nabla$-atlases. \begin{lemma} Let $\nabla$ be a holomorphic connection on a Riemann surface $S$.
 If $p\in S$, then there exists a $\nabla$-chart around $p$.
-In particular, there exists a $\nabla-$atlas for $S$. \end{lemma}
+In particular, there exists a $\nabla$-atlas for $S$. \end{lemma}

 \begin{proof} Let $(U_\alpha,z_\alpha)$ be a simply connected chart centered at $p$, and $\eta_\alpha$ the representation of $\nabla$ on $U_\alpha$.
 Let $K_\alpha$ be a holomorphic primitive of $\eta_\alpha$.
 Let $J_\alpha$ be a holomorphic primitive of $\exp(K_\alpha)$.
 Then there exists a simply connected domain $\tilde{U}_\alpha\subseteq U_\alpha$ such that $J_\alpha\colon\tilde{U}_\alpha\to J_\alpha(\tilde{U}_\alpha)$ is one-to-one.
 By setting $w_\alpha:=J_\alpha$ we define a chart $(\tilde{U}_\alpha,w_\alpha)$.
 Let $\tilde{\eta}_\alpha$ be the representation of $\nabla$ on $\tilde{U}_\alpha$.
 By the transformation rule we have